AlgoMaster Logo

 Node<K, V>

-Represents an individual entry in the cache, and also serves as a node in the doubly linked list.
+The Node class represents an individual entry in the cache and serves as a node in the doubly linked list.

 DoublyLinkedList<K, V>